logo

 Memoization

-You don’t have to worry about memoization of your callbacks (by using useCallback) for example.
+Memoization is important if you depend on callbacks in your hook dependency arrays.
+You don’t have to worry about memoization of your callbacks (by wrapping stuff in useCallback for example).
 React Timing Hooks is taking care of that for you.
 So even if you pass a simple inline arrow function to one of these hooks, the return value (if there is one) will not change on every render but instead stay the same (i.e. it will be memoized).

 This means something like this is safe to do: